 The term “Immersive” describes the delivery style.
 Students build websites and applications as they work through each week of the curriculum.
 These websites and applications will start out as relatively simple, single page structures, which are then built out into fully functioning web applications with integrations to external data sources and mobile app capability.
 Students get to apply their skills and know-how in a setting that will reflect a typical web startup or technology department at a large company.
 They will finish the program having deployed a fully functioning online project that is live on the web and accessible through a mobile device.
 In addition, students will document their work for potential employers via a professional portfolio.

-Classes start every 5 weeks and enrollment in the program is done online.
-With the Covid-19 pandemic requiring everyone to practice physical distancing, now more than ever before studying from home makes a lot of sense.
+Classes start every 5 weeks and now more than ever before studying 100% online or in a hybrid modality makes a lot of sense to maintain a good work-life balance.
 This could be your opportunity to finally learn how to code and take the first steps towards an exciting new career as a full stack developer.
 Our program motto is:

 “Get busy.
 Get coding.”